a2ndrade/q-intellij-plugin/README.md

 0. Open `src/main/resources/com/appian/intellij/k/k.bnf` file and generate the parser code (*)
 0. Build the project.
 Make sure the project is configured to use the IntelliJ Platform SDK configured in step 1.

-(*) either from a context menu or by keyboard shortcut ⇧⌘G
+(*) either from a context menu or using the keyboard shortcut ⇧⌘G

+## Known Limitations
+- k4/q block comments starting with `/` are not supported b/c of k3 incompatibility